robmainah/laravel-vue-polling-system/README.md

 However, to check code changes install the dependencies.
 Run `npm install` and `npm run dev` or `npm run build`

+## Run migrations
+1. Create your database and add that to the `.env` file
+2. Run `php artisan migrate` to create the needed tables

 ## Run the application
 Run `php artisan serve`